Independent Work

 Junior Independent Work

-Students begin their JIW by attending lectures, workshops, and advisor meetings in the Fall semester.
+Students begin their JIW by taking ECO 396 JIW Foundations in the Fall semester.
 The work culminates in the writing of a Junior Paper in the Spring term.

 Senior Thesis

-To complete their degree, all Economics concentrators must write a Senior Thesis that demonstrates a command of the theoretical, empirical, and/or experimental methods needed to critically analyze a chosen topic.
+To complete their degree, all Economics majors must write a Senior Thesis that demonstrates a command of the theoretical, empirical, and/or experimental methods needed to critically analyze a chosen topic.